-- Identification of configuration items to be included in the CMDB
+- Identify CIs to be included in the CMDB (discovery)

-- Control of data to ensure that it can only be changed by authorized individuals
+- Control data to ensure that it can only be changed by authorized individuals (security)

-- Status maintenance, which involves ensuring that current status of any CI is consistently recorded and kept updated
+- Maintain status, which involves ensuring that current status of any CI is consistently recorded and kept updated (reporting)

-- Verification, through audits and reviews of the data to ensure that it is accurate.
+- Verify through audits and reviews of the data to ensure that it is accurate (auditing)